gvwilson/sensibleadventures/nardica/nardica.md

 made the *Guinevere* rock from side to side in a surging rhythm that Iffy knew as well as she knew her own heartbeat.
 After motoring for a couple of hours,
-Uncle Jack had raised the sails.
+Uncle Jack had ordered the *Guinevere* to raise the sails.
-The ship's tiny core had obediently raised the *Guinevere*'s twin masts and run up the mis-matched gossamer sheets to catch the ever-present wind.
+The ship's tiny core had obediently run the mis-matched gossamer sheets up the twin Y-masts.
 By the time Iffy woke up to stand her watch,
 Halley had fallen below the horizon.

-The wind was strong and steady, and if it hadn't been for their passenger,
+The ever-present wind was strong and steady, and if it hadn't been for their passenger,
-Iffy and her aunt and uncle might actually have enjoyed a rare moment of peace together---or if not peace, then at least truce.
+Iffy and her foster parents might actually have enjoyed a rare moment of peace together---or if not peace, then at least truce.
 But they did have a passenger.
-*An' if Uncle Jack didn't want him,*
+*And if Uncle Jack didn't want him,*
 Iffy thought angrily,
-*He shoulda said "no".*
+*He should have said "no".*
 On the first morning,
 Wales stowed his pack and his toolboxes in a hastily-cleared storage room, then took a seat on a thwart near the stern.
-As Iffy crammed the displaced odds and ends into whatever nooks and crannies she could find, Aunt Naggie brewed tea and Uncle Jack grew slowly more agitated.
+As Iffy crammed the odds and ends he had displaced into whatever nooks and crannies she could find,
+Aunt Naggie brewed tea
+and Uncle Jack grew more and more agitated.
 Every time she walked past the pilot house she heard him muttering curses and practicing arguments, already regretting the bargain he had made.

-"Just stay out o' his way,"
+"Just stay outta his way,"
 Aunt Naggie advised worriedly when Iffy clambered down into the galley to get the tea.
 "He ain't used to havin' other folk on board.
 He'll settle in."
-The way she said it made it sound more like a prayer than a prediction, but Iffy nodded and climbed back on deck with two chipped ceramic mugs of tea in her hand.
+The way she said it sounded more like a prayer than a prediction, but Iffy nodded and climbed back on deck with two chipped ceramic mugs in her hand.

-"'Bout affin' time," her uncle said sharply when she knocked on the door of the pilot house and handed him his.
+"'Bout affin' time," her uncle said sharply when she knocked on the door of the pilot house and handed his to him.
 He slurped a mouthful and set it in the ring next to the ship's wheel.

 Iffy glanced at the control panel.
-Tiny cameras dotted about the ship showed the engine, the hold, the sails, and practically everywhere else except the tiny toilet near the stern.
+Tiny cameras dotted about the ship showed the engine, the hold, the sails, and practically everywhere else on the ship except the tiny toilet near the stern.
 Small graphs scattered among the images told her at a glance how much fuel they had, how much tension was in the forestays and mainstays,